localstack/snowflake-docs/content/en/getting-started/quickstart/index.md

 </disable-copy>
 {{< / command >}}

-### Connect to LocalStack Snowflake emulator
+### Connect to the Snowflake emulator

-Create a new Python file named `main.py` and use the following code to connect to the LocalStack Snowflake emulator:
+Create a new Python file named `main.py` and use the following code to connect to the Snowflake emulator:

 ```python
 import snowflake.connector as sf